wur-bioinformatics/introduction-to-bioinformatics/week3.md

 **0.253**.
 Repeat the last step but this time changing Gaps/Missing Data Treatment to Complete deletion.
 What is the overall average distance now? \
  **0.227**.
-a.
-It is because increasingly more realistic/sophisticated modelling of sequence divergence is taking into account increasingly more 'unseen events'.
+1. It is because increasingly more realistic/sophisticated modelling of sequence divergence is taking into account increasingly more 'unseen events'.
 Simple models such as Jukes-Cantor can’t notice the subtleties that the more expensive models can.
-b.
-In case of recent divergence where only few substitutions have ocurred.
+2. In case of recent divergence where only few substitutions have ocurred.
 For instance, among DNA barcodes for species ID.
-c.
-Sequences are being compared on a pair-wise basis, i.e., _everybody is compared with everybody_.
+3. Sequences are being compared on a pair-wise basis, i.e., _everybody is compared with everybody_.
 When there is length-variation present in the MSA, comparison of positions lacking in one sequence cannot be made.
 Such positions could then be ignored for that comparison (between those two sequences) and this is _Pairwise deletion_.
 The alternative can be _Complete deletion_ in which the entire columns (positions, characters) in which this length-variation occurs is deleted prior to pairwise comparison.
 This way you end-up with an MSA in which no length-variation exists anymore and quite possibly, in the process you will have 'thrown away' some valuable variation (substitutions) in the length-variable regions.
 Especially if the length variation contained long indels.
-d.
-Ideally this would depend on the overall level of sequence similarity, or _p_-distance: if it is < 2% use JC or K2P, if it is > 5% use GTR and if you see high-diverse regions alternated with 'quiet' ones definitively use Gamma!
+4. Ideally this would depend on the overall level of sequence similarity, or _p_-distance: if it is < 2% use JC or K2P, if it is > 5% use GTR and if you see high-diverse regions alternated with 'quiet' ones definitively use Gamma!
 The idea is that the higher the _p_-distance the more evolution has occurred and probably more sophisticated models are needed to describe all that.
 In this case _p_-distance was 0.183 which is already pretty high.
 Therefore, a more complex ('expensive') model is better here.
 The other thing is that because of some very large inserts the complete deletion option may be better(?), although for smaller gaps and inserts ('indels') this means sacrificing a lot of variation (synapomorphies!).
 Best to try both complete _and_ pairwise deletion and assess and discuss difference in results, if any.
 :::

 :::::{admonition} _Assignment IV: From sequence divergence to trees: Distance trees (60 minutes)_